jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 	Download and install Firefox and geckodriver.
 		Add path for geckodriver to config.properties, e.g. /home/plex/usr/geckodriver in unix.
 	Download and install Chrome and ChromeDriver.
-		Add path for chromedriver to config.properties, e.g. /home/plex/usr/chromedriver in unix.
+		Add path for ChromeDriver to config.properties, e.g. /home/plex/usr/chromedriver in unix.
 	Download project files and add project in Eclipse.
 	Download Selenium and Jsoup.
 Extract files if needed.
 	Setup Selenium and Jsoup files in Eclipse project as the following: